-Nashville Public Library Fundraiser
+Nashville Public Library Yoga

-Since 2016, Small World Yoga has collaborated with Nashville Public Library and the Nashville Public Library Foundation to offer yoga classes at library branches across Nashville.
+For the last decade, Nashvillians have had access to free and low-cost yoga in their communities thanks to the mission of Small World Yoga, the city’s first nonprofit yoga studio.
+Since 2016, Small World Yoga has collaborated with Nashville Public Library and the Nashville Public Library Foundation to offer yoga and meditation classes at library branches across Nashville seven days a week.
 These classes are always free, open to the public, and suitable for all ages and levels of experience.

 Recognizing the transformative power of yoga, all three organizations have worked together to provide these wellness and mindfulness services at no cost for library patrons as part of the Be Well at NPL program.
 With gentle flows, meditations, chair yoga, and even kids’ yoga, Small World Yoga’s classes have become some of the most popular program offerings at the library.